mpv-player/mpv/DOCS/man/options.rst

     See also ``--screen``.

 ``--keep-open``
-    Do not terminate when playing or seeking beyond the end of the file.
+    Do not terminate when playing or seeking beyond the end of the file, and there is not next file to be played (and ``--loop`` is not used).
     Instead, pause the player.
 When trying to seek beyond end of the file, the player will pause at an arbitrary playback position (or, in corner cases, not redraw the window at all).